baicheto/Extractive-Summarization-LLMs/README.md

 In both categories, the final extractive summary is constructed by selecting the top-K ranked sentences.
 K is determined via grid search in the range [1, 32].

 #### Objectives
-Since there is a lack of Datasets for extractive summarization, but we have tons of abstractive summarization datasets, we focus on try to **transform abstractive summaries into their respective extractive verison**.
+Since there is a lack of Datasets for extractive summarization, but we have tons of abstractive summarization datasets, this project focuses on trying to **transform abstractive summaries into their respective extractive verison**.
 The four heuristics described above have been implemented in order to predict the extractive summaries starting from the abstractive version, their results have then been analysed.

 #### Used Data